jhajek/forge/_drafts/2022-06-15-configure-android-jenkins-project.md

   at org.jenkinsci.plugins.scriptsecurity.sandbox.groovy.SandboxInterceptor.onGetProperty(SandboxInterceptor.java:251)
 ```

-### GitHub Release
+### Use Hub for deploying releases

-Now that you have successfully built an APK on a build server using Jenkins, you need to get this artifact deployed to the `Releases` tab on GitHub.
+Now that you have successfully built an APK on a build server using [Jenkins](https://jenkins.io "Jenkins webpage"), you need to get this artifact deployed to the `Releases` tab on GitHub.
 The `Releases` tab allows for a central location to release artifacts that can be downloaded and then side-loaded onto your Android device.

-Configure GitHub Release

-Show examples in Jenkinsfile and in release script
+This requires a third part tool from GitHub called: [`Hub`](https://hub.github.com/#scripting] "Hub project website").

 ### Conclusion